orsonteodoro/muslx32/README.txt

 ----cutnpaste

-Instructions to build stage 4 from stage 1 to 3 cross compile toolchain, system cross-compiled toolchain (x86_64-pc-muslx32-emerge -e system), system native toolchain (emerge -e system), to world (emerge -e world).
+These are the instructions to build stage 4 image from a 1 to 3 cross compile toolchain, system cross-compiled toolchain (x86_64-pc-muslx32-emerge -e system), system native toolchain (emerge -e system), and the world set (emerge -e world).
-These are incomplete instructions so backup!
+These are incomplete instructions and may be out of order steps so backup!
 Adjust these steps to your needs.

 assuming sysrescuecd